Jackbennett/project-discovery/README.md

 ### Development

-As the module `project-discovery-announce` is unpublish, use npm link to add it for the server to run. npm link will not work in folders mapped over the network.
+As the module `project-discovery-announce` is unpublished, use npm link to add it for the server to run. npm link will not work in folders mapped over the network.

+- Only append unique URL's to the page
+- Recieve a project down message